jsoklevski/hubot-github-reminder/README.md

 Optionally receive direct messages when you are assigned to a pull request in your organization or for a specific repo or set of repos.

+The implementation of this bot is simular to https://github.com/ndaversa/hubot-github-bot the difference is that remiders are send as direct messages to the users.
+Pullrequest results are cached each day at 4:00am or when starting the bot.
+And daily updates to the cache are done using webhooks

 ###Dependencies
 - coffeescript
 - cron